twiggler/slotmap/README.md

 All classes reside in the nested namespace `Twig::Container`
 ## Configuration
 `Slotmap` is a class template which requires two template parameters:
-`T`, the type to store in the slotmap. `T` must be a [standard layout type](http://en.cppreference.com/w/cpp/concept/StandardLayoutType).
+`T`, the type to store in the slotmap.
 `Vector<U>`, a template parameter which specifies which underlying vector container the slotmap uses.
 An example is `template<class T> using Vector = std::vector<T>`.
 A possible alternative is to use `folly::fbvector`.

 There are three optional template parameters: